zenml-io/zenml/docs/book/how-to/customize-docker-builds/use-a-prebuilt-image.md

 ### Integration requirements

 For all integrations that you use in your pipeline, you need to have their dependencies installed too.
-The following is how you can get a list of them.
+You can get a list of them in the following way:

 ```python
 from zenml.integrations.registry import integration_registry